 The carrying value of the Company's fixed maturity portfolio at December 31, 2023 was \$560.7 million.
 The Company closely monitors the duration of its fixed maturity investments, and investment purchases and sales are executed with the objective of having adequate funds available to satisfy the Company's insurance and debt obligations.
 The weighted average credit quality of the Company's fixed maturity portfolio, both including and excluding U.S. Treasury securities, was "A+" at both December 31, 2023 and 2022.
 Below investment grade securities represented 0.1% of the total fixed maturity investment portfolio at both December 31, 2023 and 2022.
-The weighted average effective duration of fixed maturities and short-term securities was 2.67 (3.14 excluding short-term securities) at December 31, 2023.
+The weighted average effective duration of fixed maturities and short-term securities was 2.67 (3.14 excluding short-term securities) at December 31, 2023 and 3.18 (3.25 excluding short-term securities) at December 31, 2022.